If you’re a creature of the world wide web or internet, then you have probably heard about webinars.

 Market Your Webinar

-Even if you have the best speaker on deck, your webinar will have low attendance if you don’t market it well.
+Even if you have the best speaker on deck, your webinar or online seminar will have low attendance if you don’t market it well.

 You can start by creating a landing page for your presentation.
 It should feature brief details of the webinar theme, speaker, and schedule.
 As mentioned, this can help you get a lot of email addresses for your marketing list.